★ BEST INVESTING TOOLS COMPARISON ★

 Is Federal Reserve Board (FRB.gov) or TradingView better for day trading?

-TradingView includes a stock screener for finding investment ideas.
-Federal Reserve Board (FRB.gov) focuses on other analytical tools.
+TradingView has a stock screener for surfacing ideas; Federal Reserve Board (FRB.gov) doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Federal Reserve Board (FRB.gov) or TradingView?